 Our hydrotherapists assess each animal on their first visit, from this assessment we then devise a treatment plan suitable for your dog.
 The treatment starts at the end of the assessment this includes floor work, then shower work before the dog starts treatment in the pool.
 Your dog will be showered before and after entering the pool and will be towel dried after the session.

-A further health check will be performed prior to each session and the animal’s progress discussed with the owner.
+A further health check will be performed prior to each session and the animal’s progress discussed.